Educational Materials

 This poster discusses the aquatic ecosystems, called phytotelmata, that develop in the axils of the leaves of the giant airplant and the loss of phytotelmata in Florida's forest canopies because the weevil is destroying giant airplant populations.
 The loss of phytotelmata results in the loss of habitat, loss of biological diversity, a decrease in water and nutrient availability, and alterations to water and nutrient cycles.

-30" x 36"; .pdf file, 518 KB.
+30" x 36"; PDF file.

 Citation: Cooper TM, Cave RD, Frank JH.
 2015.
 Phytotelmata.
 University of Florida.